3 Reasons to Lock Your Medications Over the Holidays

 Staying with family?

-Relatives, house cleaners, babysitters, landscapers, and neighbors you’ve never met could all have access to the house you’re visiting.
+House cleaners, babysitters, landscapers, and neighbors you’ve never met could all have access to the house you’re visiting.

-While a locking medication device isn’t a sure-proof way to protect against theft, it certainly could be a deterrent.
-Anyone rifling through your bag in a hotel room or airport is looking for ease of access to valuable items, like prescription medications.
-If your travel medications are secured in a lock box or locking medication cap, your prescription medications suddenly lose their attractiveness to potential thieves.
+Anyone rifling through your bag in a hotel room or airport is looking for easy access to valuable items, including prescription medications.
+If your travel medications are secured, they suddenly lose their attractiveness to potential thieves.

 But the statistics tell a different story.

-Because every day, someone’s kid, neighbor, friend, or family member misuses a medication — often for the very first time.
+Because every day, someone’s kid, neighbor, friend, or family member misuses a medication—often for the very first time.

-It may be because of a real desire for the medication’s effects: to kill pain, relieve holiday anxiety, sleep better, or to ease symptoms of a cough or cold.
+It may be because of peer pressure, boredom, or misinformation about the dangers of prescription meds.
+It may be because of a real desire for the medication’s effects: to kill pain, relieve holiday anxiety, sleep better, or ease symptoms of a cough or cold.

-During the holiday time, distractions are at an all-time high.
 It’s hard to be vigilant when the calendar is crammed full of events and parties.
-It’s hard to keep an eye on medications and valuables when friends, family, and neighbors are coming in and out of your house, your kids are out of school, or when you’re traveling.
+It’s hard to monitor medications and valuables when friends, family, and neighbors are coming in and out of your house, your kids are out of school, or when you’re traveling.

 But it’s easy to lock your meds.

-Secure your prescription and OTC medications with a locking device this holiday season and you can give yourself the best gift: peace of mind that your family and loved ones are protected against medication misuse and abuse.
+Secure your prescription and OTC medications with a locking device this holiday season, and you can give yourself the best gift: peace of mind that your family and loved ones are protected against medication misuse and abuse.

 Related